apomorovv/wiser-dom-optimization/docs/mathematical_formulation.md

 \Bigr\},
 $$

-where the POC uses $\delta_o=0.05$ and $B_o=100$ cases.
+where the POC uses $\delta_o = 0.05$ and $B_o = 100$ cases.
 Thus diversion must improve by both five percentage points and 100 cases, unless demand itself caps the requirement.

 ## 3. Decision variables